|Back to Search Results|

 - MS, University of Pennsylvania, 2007

-Dr. Pines is the Director of the Office for Clinical Practice Innovation and a Professor of Emergency Medicine and Health Policy at George Washington University.
+Dr. Pines is the Director of the Center for Healthcare Innovation & Policy Research (formerly known as Office for Clinical Practice Innovation) and a Professor of Emergency Medicine and Health Policy at George Washington University.
 He is also the Principal Investigator for Urgent Matters (www.urgentmatters.org), a program that disseminates information on best practices in emergency care.
 Dr. Pines is a board-certified emergency physician practicing in Washington, D.C. with extensive experience in quality improvement, patient safety, operations research, and clinical epidemiology.
 Dr. Pines has served as a senior advisor at the Center for Medicare and Medicaid Services Innovation Center, and a consultant to the National Quality Forum on patient sfety and emergency care.
 He is co-authoring an Institute of Medicine Report on sustainable models for emergency preparedness funding.
 He has contributed to TIME magazine, Slate.com, Emergency Physicians’ Monthly, Foreign Policy Magazine, and the Wall Street Journal.

 Dr. Pines has been awarded grant funding from multiple organizations including the Agency for Health Care Research and Quality, the Robert Wood Johnson Foundation, the National Institutes of Health, the Department of Homeland Security, the Centers for Medicare and Medicaid Services, Emergency Medicine Foundation, American College of Emergency Physicians, American Geriatrics Society, the Institute on Aging, the Thomas McCabe fund, the University Research Foundation at Penn, the National Priorities Partnership on Aging, Boehringer-Ingelheim and Abbott Point-of-Care.